-If you’d rather have a more relaxing and comfortable Valentine’s Day, choose pastels as your color combination.
+If you’d rather have a more relaxing and comfortable Valentine’s Day, choose pastels as your color scheme.
 Vibrant colors make everything seem fast paced, but soft colors have the opposite effect.
 Choose a pastel blue blanket and cozy up on the couch to watch a movie this Valentine’s Day.

 Red and pink were not always the colors of choice for Valentine’s Day.
 Back in the 1960s, people turned to the colors of nature.
 Colors like burnt orange, forest green, and subdued yellow made people feel comfortable.
 Take a step back in time with this fun Valentine’s Day color combination.

-Pink is OK too!
+Pink Is OK Too!

 Remember, it’s OK to use pinkin your Valentine’s color schemes, but it’s not the only choice you have on Valentine’s Day – or for any interior design project where romance is a theme to serve you at any day of the year.
 As a matter of fact, your partner will love that you put a little more effort into making the day fantastic by doing something different.